 4. California Pizza

-If you have ever wondered what artisan pizza even means, California pizza serves a perfect example.
-The pizza is made with fresh, unique produce, such as goat cheese and smoked salmon, for a scrumptious, one-of-a-kind twist.
+California pizza is a perfect example if you have ever wondered what artisan pizza means.
+The pizza is made with fresh, unique products, such as goat cheese and smoked salmon, for a scrumptious, one-of-a-kind twist.

 These days, you can find the best California pizzas at one of the following locations: California Pizza Kitchen, Round Table Pizza, Extreme Pizza, and Sammy’s Woodfired Pizza.